 Joseph and I have often wondered if we would have considered a sexual relationship if we’d happened to incarnate as the same gender, but we suspect we may have “been there, done that” in prior lives.
 Our point being that our relationship is so strongly developed, it transcends gender concerns.
 It feels as if nothing would keep us apart, particularly if the society in which we lived condoned same-sex partnerships (as in ancient Greece, for instance).
 We usually end this discussion by deciding we’d be terrific friends and the rest would be a choice that would all depend on so many factors, it’s not a question one could decide in advance.
 Love is love.

 So sexual preference isn’t the issue I’m discussing.

 P.S.
-On a truly personal level, every gender neutral public restroom I’ve visited has been a horrible idea.
+On a truly personal and perhaps less serious level, every gender neutral public restroom I’ve visited has been a horrible idea.
 At least until men and women are both better trained in restroom courtesies!
 What do you think?
 I’d love to read your comments below.